igrishaev/pg/README.md

 ## pg-common

 A set of common modules with utilities and constants.
-The most important namespace is `pg.oid` which holds the registry of builtin OIDs in Postgres.
+The most important namespace is `pg.oid` which is a registry of builtin OIDs in Postgres.
 It has been generated out directly from the `pg_type.dat` file stored in the official Postgres repository.

 ### Installation